aldebaro/dsp-projects/instantaneous_frequency/README.md

 # Installation

-Run setup.py to install the libraries and the test dataset.
+Run setup.py to install the libraries and the test_signals dataset.

 # Executing / performing basic analysis

-- The "ridge_generated_signals_ssq.py" script runs ridge extraction for a generated signal based in a sum of three senoids with defined frequencies.
+- ridge_generated_signals_ssq.py - This script generates three cossenoid based signals, and it's respectives ground truth frequencies.
+Ridge curves are extracted from each signal then evaluated with the mean squared error metric.

+Input Parameters: --p 'penalty for frequency change'

-- The "ridge_visualization_only.py" script runs ridge extraction and vizualization from a loaded signal.
-Parameters: --sfile signal_file --t file_type --penalty penalty --nridges number_of_ridges
+- ridge_visualization_only.py - This script plots ridge curves visualization of a loaded .wav signal.

-- The "ridge_with_ground_truth.py" script runs ridge extraction and vizualization from a loaded signal, and perform mse based in a given ground truth.
-Parameters: --sfile signal_file --t file_type --penalty penalty --nridges number_of_ridges
+Input Parameters: --sf 'path_to_file.wav' --p 'penalty for frequency change' --nr 'number of ridges'

+- ridge_with_ground_truth.py - This script plots and extracts a single ridge curve of a loaded .wav signal.
+The ridge extracted is evaluated with the original frequencies of the loaded signal (ground truth) using the mean squared error metric.

+Input Parameters: --sf 'path_to_file.wav' --ff 'path_to_ground_truth_file.npy' --p 'penalty for frequency change'

 # Credits